Livezey Rock Rock Climbing

 There are actually three rocks that are climbed here.
 The upper, or main rock is bouldered and toproped.
 The middle and lower rocks are only bouldered.

 This description is based partly on notes on the history of climbing in Philadelphia that used to be on the Philadelphia Grotto's Mountaineering Section page.

 From this parking area, walk downhill on Livezey Lane to where it turns northwest.
 Pass a unique white angular house on your right (it looks like it could be an art museum).
-Pass this house and its entire property, and then watch for a small dirt pullout on your left as you continue downhill (if you reach the river, you've gone too far).
+Pass this house and its entire property (do *not* take the trail opposite the house), and then watch for a small dirt pullout on your left as you continue downhill (if you reach the river, you've gone too far.
+It’s the one with the porta-pottys).
 The back of the pullout is the start of a level, well-used dirt trail.

-Follow the trail into the woods, past a concrete manhole cover on the left (sometimes this is overgrown and not easily seen).
+Follow the trail into the woods, past a concrete manhole cover on the left (sometimes this is overgrown and not easily seen.
+It stands 3’ high.
+If you’re at a ground-level manhole cover next to a fire hydrant, you’re one trail too far downhill).
 The trail becomes a large-diameter pipe with plenty of room to walk securely on top.
-You will pass a bulletin board on the left, then walk directly under the overhanging main face of Livezey Rock.
+You'll pass a bulletin board on the left, then walk directly under the overhanging main face of Livezey Rock.